-Quick Facts

-State Series Information & Results

-Terms & Conditions

-Terms & Conditions for Athletes with Disabilities

-Rules Meeting Information/Bulletin

-Manual for Schools

-Manual for Managers

-Box Assignments: Class 1A, Class 2A, Class 3A

-Rules Presentation

-State Final Qualifier Information State Final Time Schedule
+Quick Facts State Series Information & Results Terms & Conditions Terms & Conditions for Athletes with Disabilities Rules Meeting Information/Bulletin Manual for Schools Manual for Managers Box Assignments: Starting box assignments for the state finals will be determined by a blind draw.
+The box assignments will be drawn and posted on the IHSA cross country web page following the sectional competition.
+Rules Presentation State Final Qualifier Information